alesanmed-bots/YourEnglishTeacher_Bot/README.md

 <!-- /TOC -->

 ## Bot description
-This a bot for learning new english vocabulary.
+This is a bot for learning new english vocabulary.
 When you send the bot the `/start` command, you'll be automatically registered.
-Each day, you'll receive a new word with its definition, use examples and an audio for knowing how to pronounce it.
+Each day, you'll receive a new word with its definition, examples with the word in use and an audio for learning how to pronounce it.

 ## Bot usage
 To start using the bot just [talk to it](https://telegram.me/YourEnglishTeacher_bot).
 The bot commands are the following: